 - inability to compensate for upset variations

-- Adaptive features accurately synchronize the application of heat with the contacting parts, and automatically adjusts the heat to compensate for part variations.
-All of this is done while upsetting is in progress, to improve the upset consistency.
-The result is increased reliability of the welded result and reduced rejected parts.
+- Adding Adaptive Control further improves weld consistency by synchronizing the application of heat with the contacting parts, and automatically adjusting the heat to compensate for part variations.
+This results in increased upset consistency, increased reliability of the welded result, and reduced rejected parts.